 Each year, First Ascent brings together 8th and 9th grade students from our local CMC in-district* schools.
-The free, five-day residential program takes place at Colorado Mountain College at the Leadville (Timberline) campus.
+The free, five-day residential program takes place at Colorado Mountain College Leadville.
 First Ascent is designed to help young adults from various social and economic backgrounds develop leadership skills and confidence for personal, academic and social growth.

 During the program, students engage in outdoor physical activities such as rock climbing, rafting and hiking (including hiking up Mt.
 Elbert, the highest mountain in Colorado).
 Students will complete a challenge course designed to teach and develop:

 - Team Building